 The hair sewn using a machine is called machine weft or using hand termed as hand-weft.
 As per the quality hair wefts are classified into Remi weft; also known as Remi hair good for bundled in a manner where roots of the hair fall on the one side and the tips of the hair on the other side and Non-Remi; fallen hair good for roots and tips of hair are all tangled up.

 In how many ways hair weaving is performed?

-- Bonding : This is a temporary weaving method which tracks hair and glued together to the roots of the hair by using special glue.
+This is a temporary weaving method that tracks hair and glues together to the roots of the hair by using special glue.

-- Tracking : It is also called pinch weaving or micro weaving and track locking.
-In this process thin strands of hair are located horizontally on the scalp.
-Afterwards, strands are the reinforced with threads in a lock stitch.
+It is also called pinch weaving or micro weaving and track locking.
+In this process, thin strands of hair are located horizontally on the scalp.
+Afterward, strands are reinforced with threads in a lock stitch.

-- Fusion : In this method a machine is used to stick human hair extensions to strands of natural hair.
+In this method, a machine is used to stick human hair extensions to strands of natural hair.
 A machine is used for the purpose is as similar as a hot glue gun.